 A number of such proposals will be submitted for votes at 2012 annual meetings, but the wording is important.
 Some of the largest institutional investors plan to submit proposals to grant proxy access but I anticipate they will require high thresholds of ownership that will be difficult for even large investors to meet.
 What about the rest of us?

 If individual investors—not to mention small and medium sized institutional investors—want ballot access for ourselves, we are going to have to submit our own proposals.
 Let’s take the lead and make it happen.

 I’ve written a draft proxy access proposal (see below).
 I have also formed a members group on the United States Proxy Exchange website, where we can discuss the draft, make changes, and agree on a final version.
 Then we can each submit that proposal to corporations we own.
 To get involved, visit the Proxy Access Group to sign up for membership.
-Also, send me your e-mail address at email@example.com, so I can distribute a complete e-mail list to group members.
-If you are not yet a member of the USPX, join now.
+Also, send me your e-mail address so I can distribute a complete e-mail list to group members.
+If you are not yet a member of the USPX,

 Proxy access will allow shareowners to nominate and elect directors with new perspectives and skills.
 This will move us from corporate governance version 1.0, where shareowners beg for changes through advisory proposals, to version 2.0 where we can count on board members to represent our interests.
 Help us design the framework so that we can hit the install button during the 2012 season.